Ivan Chistyakov: World War II

 After Operation Barbarossa, the German invasion of the Soviet Union, began in late June, Chistyakov remained in the Far East with the corps, covering the Soviet-Manchurian border in Primorye.
 Sent to the Western Front in November, he was appointed commander of the 64th Separate Rifle Brigade, transferring to command the 8th Guards Rifle Division in January 1942.
 On 17 January 1942 he was promoted to major general.
 Chistyakov led both units during the Battle of Moscow and in April 1942 took command of the 2nd Guards Rifle Corps, part of the Northwestern and then Kalinin Fronts.
 During the Toropets–Kholm Offensive, the corps advanced up to 200 kilometers in harsh winter conditions as part of the 3rd Shock Army.
 He was appointed commander of the 1st Guards Army of the Don Front in September, but quickly transferred to command the 21st Army in October.

 Chistyakov led the 21st Army in the Battle of Stalingrad, and was promoted to lieutenant general on 18 January 1943.
-The army was converted into the 6th Guards Army for its actions in the battle; he would command it for the rest of the war in Europe.
+The army was converted into the 6th Guards Army for its actions in the battle; he commanded it for the rest of the war in Europe.
 In 1943 he led the army in the Battle of Kursk, the advance into Left-bank Ukraine, and the Battle of the Dnieper.
 On 28 June 1944 Chistyakov was promoted to colonel general.
 During Operation Bagration in June and early July, the army defeated the German forces near Nevel.
 For the "skillful command" of his army and showing "personal courage and heroism" in these operations, he was made a Hero of the Soviet Union on 22 July 1944.
-In the recapture of the Baltic states, Chistyakov led the army in the Šiauliai, Riga, and Memel Offensives during the rest of 1944 as well as the elimination of the Courland Pocket in early 1945.
+In the recapture of the Baltic states, Chistyakov led the army in the Šiauliai, Riga, and Memel Offensives during the rest of 1944, as well as the elimination of the Courland Pocket in early 1945.